-It is good practice to discuss communication and visibility with the Contracting Authority and the EUD at the outset of the project to make sure that all activities comply with the requirements in force at the time of signing the contract.
+Partners should carefully analyse the needs for Communication and Visibility (C&V), reflect all actions arising from the analysis of these needs into an overall C&V plan and cost this plan in detail.
+It is good practice to discuss communication and visibility with the CA and the EUD at the outset of the project to make sure that all activities comply with the requirements in force at the time of signing the contract.
 The Twinning Manual includes the Communication and Visibility Template in Annex C19 for the implementing partners to follow.
 They should however always refer to the Contracting Authorities to check for updates/changes and/ or any local templates to follow.
+The plan must outline the general communication strategy, the objectives, the target groups and the main activities (including awareness campaign) that will take place during the period covered by the plan.
+The plan must also outline the Resources (e.g. person/days required to implement the communication activities.
+(See below What can be financed under communication and visibility?).